htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     the use of *condor_config_val*.

 ``SBIN`` :index:`SBIN`
-    This directory points to the HTCondor directory where HTCondor’s system binaries (such as the binaries for the HTCondor daemons) and administrative tools are installed.
+    This directory points to the HTCondor directory where HTCondor's system binaries (such as the binaries for the HTCondor daemons) and administrative tools are installed.
 Whatever directory
     ``$(SBIN)``\ :index:`SBIN` points to ought to be in the